Harpers Ferry National Historical Park: The park today

 Several historical museums now occupy restored 19th century buildings in the Lower Town Historic District of Harpers Ferry.
 Nearly half a million people visit the park each year.
 (In comparison, 15 million people visit Washington, DC, each year.)
 North of the park and across the Potomac from Harpers Ferry is the Chesapeake and Ohio Canal National Historical Park.
 The canal, which operated from 1828 to 1924, provided a vital waterway link with areas up and downstream prior to and during the early years after the arrival of the railroad.
 Today, the canal towpath and park, which provide access to the Maryland Heights section of the Harpers Ferry N.H.P., can be accessed by foot from Harpers Ferry via a footbridge constructed by the National Park Service alongside tracks on the railroad bridge over the Potomac, or via car by traveling east from Harpers Ferry on U.S. Route 340 to access points near Sandy Hook, Maryland.
 Aside from the extensive historical interests of the park, recreational opportunities include fishing, boating, and whitewater rafting as well as hiking, with the Appalachian Trail passing right through the park.
 The park adjoins the Harpers Ferry Historic District, as well as two other National Register of Historic Places locations: St. Peter's Roman Catholic Church and the B & O Railroad Potomac River Crossing.

 On June 6, 2016, the Harpers Ferry National Historical Park was featured on the third 2016 release of the America the Beautiful Quarters series.
 In the middle of the quarter is a depiction of John Brown's Fort, while the outside has the year (2016), location (Harpers Ferry), and the state (West Virginia).
 This specific coin is the 33rd park quarter to be released in the America the Beautiful Park Quarter series.

 The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 542 acres of the battlefield in nine acquisitions.
 Most of that land has been sold or conveyed to the National Park Service and incorporated into the park.

+The park was listed in its entirety on the National Register of Historic Places on October 15, 1966.
+The designation was expanded on May 10, 2016.